EXCLUSIVE-Climate row roils U.N.-backed group of insurers and pension funds

 "The position doesn't live up to our standards and we will have to consider our involvement in NZAOA moving forward," Schelde said, referring to the final draft of the paper after an 18-month consultation process.

-Hopes for more ambitious requirements were tempered in part by concerns that prescriptive goals could open them up to allegations that their industry was colluding and attract antitrust lawsuits, according to people familiar with the deliberations.
+Hopes for more ambitious requirements were dashed by concerns among some of the coalition's members that prescriptive goals could open them up to allegations that their industry was colluding and attract antitrust lawsuits, according to people familiar with the deliberations.

 The row is the latest in a string of policy splits among major climate coalitions of financial firms.